SchmiederDaniel/NeuralNetwork/README.md

 ## Building

-To create a production version of your app run:
+To build the project, run:

 ```sh
 bun run build